expo-dev/expositor/readme.md

 chess, but ought to be significantly stronger at [chess 324](https://talkchess.com/forum3/viewtopic.php?f=2&t=80482).

-There are five features in progress:
+There are four features in progress:

-- support for huge pages and setting processor affinity (which may improve performance on Linux systems),[^2]

-- an alternative evaluator (along the lines of an HCE) from which her NNUE will be re-bootstrapped,[^3]
+- an alternative evaluator (along the lines of an HCE) from which her NNUE will be re-bootstrapped,[^2]

 - the quantization of her NNUE,